-This reproduction blanket was woven by Family Heirloom Weavers in Red Lion PA a weaver with an extensive knowledge of historic textiles.
-This cobalt blue 100% wool blanket is woven with a 2/2 twill ( blanket) weave with proper return (shuttle woven) selvage with linen in the selvage edge per the original.
+This reproduction blanket is woven by Family Heirloom Weavers in Red Lion, PA, a weaver with an extensive knowledge of historic textiles.
+In addition to weaving the blanket in the United States the yarn for this blanket was custom dyed and mixed to our specifications right here in the USA.
+This cobalt blue 100% wool blanket is woven with a 2/2 twill ( blanket) weave with proper return (shuttle woven) selvage with linen in the selvage edge as found in the surviving originals.
 The surviving originals have olive or brown stripes.
-The consensus it that when new these stripes were black.
+The consensus is that when new these stripes were black.
 We choose to reproduce this blanket using a blackish dark brown yarn so as to represent a black that is beginning to break to brown.
-Another detail seen in some original blankets you will find in our reproduction run are subtle shade bars in both the body and stripes (see echos of glory) we cannot guarantee your blanket will have one of these shade bars but you may be lucky enough to get one.

 These blankets measure approximately 66" x 77" and weight approximately 3.5 pounds.